A guide to patioscaping and choosing durable patio plants in Arizona

 Large-scale landscaping on or near patios can require civil engineering, in-slab drainage, and root barrier placement (the process of installing a protective material underground to prevent roots from spreading into unwanted areas).
 These components must be designed before concrete is poured, pavers are installed, or gravel is compacted.

-Patioscaping allows for greenery in spaces that are unworkable for regular landscaping
+Patioscaping allows greenery in areas that are unworkable for landscaping

 When it comes to aesthetics and design functionality, know that landscaping cannot always be installed exactly where greenery is desired.
 This is because root growth, utilities, and structural conditions limit where in-ground planting can occur.
 Once in-ground landscaping is established, relocating or adding new plants requires laborious excavation and redesign.
 Businesses cannot easily rearrange the space without another construction phase.